informatics-isi-edu/chaise/docs/dev-docs/manual-test.md

       - ssh to `dev.isrd.isi.edu`
       - `cd /var/www/hatrac/js/chaise/<timestamp_txt-value>/<id-value>/`
       - `ls -al` to list all contents and file sizes

+# Testing Session Timed out (and different user) data mutation events
+The UX currently doesn't update the user when their session state has changed.
+In some cases a user could log in and navigate to a page that allows create or update, then have their log in status change prior to submitting the data to be mutated.
+They could have had their session time out (treated as an anonymous user) or changed to a  different user entirely.
+This pertains to create/update in `recordedit`, pure and binary add in `record`, and anywhere that we show tables with shows thatcan be deleted.

+## Testing workflow
+For each of the pages listed below, the following should be done to verify that the appropriate errors occur and dialogs are shown:

+ - Navigate to a creation form that requires a user to be logged in ([Example](https://dev.rebuildingakidney.org/chaise/recordedit/#2/RNASeq:Study))
+   - fill in the required fields
+   - open another tab and log out of the application
+   - go back to original tab and submit the data
+   - a login dialog should be shown instead of an error
+   - login to a **different** user
+   - now the "Unexpected Change of Login Status" error dialog should be shown
+   - in another tab, log out again
+   - go back to the original tab and click "continue" as if the login state was fixed
+   - a different error dialog with the same title, "Unexpected Change of Login Status", should be shown
+   - click the "login" button and log in as the orignial user
+   - the data should submit properly after that

+ - Navigate to a record page that requires a user to be logged in to mutate one of the related entities ([Example](https://dev.rebuildingakidney.org/~jchudy/chaise/record/#2/Gene_Expression:Specimen/RID=N-GXA4))
+   - click "add record" for a related entity that is pure and binary.
+The "Anatomical Source" related entity should be pure and binary
+   - select 1 or more rows to link to the specimen
+   - open another tab and log out of the application
+   - then login to a **different** user
+   - go back to the original tab and submit the selected rows
+   - the "Unexpected Change of Login Status" error dialog should be shown with a continue button
+   - in another tab, log out again and log back in as the original user
+   - go back to the original tab and click "continue" once the login state has been resolved
+   - the rows should be properly added after clicking continue

+ - Navigate to a page with rows that can be deleted ([Example](https://dev.rebuildingakidney.org/~jchudy/chaise/recordset/#2/Gene_Expression:Specimen/))
+   - open another tab and log out of the application
+   - go back to the original tab and delete one of the rows
+   - a login dialog should be shown instead of an error
+   - login to a **different** user
+   - now the "Unexpected Change of Login Status" error dialog should be shown
+   - in another tab, log out again and log back in as the original user
+   - go back to the original tab and click "continue" once the login state has been resolved
+   - either the confirm dialog will show, or the row will be deleted
+     - hopefully you followed the link above and removed a row on dev :)

 # Testing row level security